brianglass/anastasis/files/16 September.md

 Verses.

-Slain by a bearÂ’s fangs for the sake of God,
+Slain by a bear’s fangs for the sake of God,
 With praises \[*efphemiais*\] Efphemia should be your crown.
 And on the sixteenth day a with its fangs bear slew Efphemia.